JUNCTIONAL EPIDERMOLYSIS BULLOSA

 Where can I get more information aboutjunctional epidermolysis bullosa?

-Advice and practical support for epidermolysis bullosa sufferers is available from DEBRA.
+Advice and practical support for individuals affected by epidermolysis bullosa is available from DEBRA.
 This charity also funds epidermolysis bullosa research projects and produces a regular magazine with up to date information about new developments.
 DEBRA’s specialist nurses can visit people in their own homes and in hospital to demonstrate skin care regimes and they are available for telephone advice.
 If necessary, the nurses will visit schools to talk to staff and students.
 DEBRA staff can also offer advice and practical support to those applying for a disability living allowance and help with mobility.

 13 Wellington Business Park